Posted on 1 Comment

 Whether you consider yourself a Kitchen Witch, are vaguely interested in Kitchen Magic or just want to bring some good vibes and good smells into your home, simmer pots are an easy, accessible and fun ritual for any time of year!
 Simmer pots are easy to create and customize to your liking, so you can make your kitchen a sacred space whenever you want!
 So, why not make one specifically to call in and honor the energy of Ostara and the Spring Equinox?!

 What are simmer pots?
 Simmer pots are basically potpourri in a pot!
 You choose your ingredients, put them in a pot with water, bring to a boil, then turn down to a simmer and let it do its thing.
 They couldn’t be any easier, just be sure you don’t let your pot boil dry!
 If you want to keep the pot going simply add more water when it gets low.
 And obviously never leave it going when you are not home.
-To learn more about how about this magical practice you can check out my previous blogpost on the topic here; https://modgepodgemystic.com/simmer-pots-and-the-magic-behind-them/
+To learn more about how about this magical practice you can check out my previous blogpost on the topic here.

 Wrap up